damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 },
 ```

 in our `blue-green-service.json` file.
-Afterwards, we run `kubectl apply -f ./blue-green-service.json` again and can see the green deployment.
+Afterwards, we run `kubectl apply -f ./blue-green-service.json` again and can see the green deployment in our browser ([SCREENSHOT16](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT16.png)).

 ### 11. Smoke testing